 In the wake of over 30 harassment and sexual assault claims leveled against Hollywood producer Harvey Weinstein, we’ve seen a familiar pattern that often follows scandals of this nature.
 The story breaks.
 More victims come forward.
 And then the often-PR-crafted apology is issued.

 While Weinstein’s rep Sallie Hofmeister has said that “any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein,” the executive himself did issue an apology last week following the initial story written by Jodi Kantor and Megan Twohey for The New York Times, which detailed decades of sexual harassment complaints from several women.

 And Weinstein’s apology was not the only one that was issued this week.
 On October 10th, Ben Affleck issued a statement on Twitter admonishing Weinstein’s abuse of power.
 Just over 24 hours later, Affleck issued his own apology, after former TRL host Hilarie Burton commented on the time Affleck had groped her breast during an interview.

-And then on October 12th, a video resurfaced from the 2011 San Diego Comic-Con in which Jason Momoa said he loved working on Game of Thrones because he “got to rape beautiful women.”
+And then on October 12th, a video resurfaced from the 2011 San Diego Comic-Con in which Jason Momoa said he loved working on Game of Thrones because he “got to rape beautiful women.” false

 Momoa issued an apology on Instagram that same day.